dddomin3/DSPi/README.md

 1. `git clone https://github.com/dddomin3/DSPi.git ~/DSPi` <br/>
   Cloning this repo into ~/DSPi allows me to `git pull` to get any updates, since jackboot points at `~/DSPi/jackstart.sh`.
 Hopefully you can do the same!
-1. Move the jackboot script into init.d: `cp ~/DSPi/jackboot /etc/init.d/jackboot` and make sure it's executable: `sudo chmod 755 /etc/init.d/jackboot`
+1. Move the jackboot script into init.d: `sudo cp ~/DSPi/jackboot /etc/init.d/jackboot` and make sure it's executable: `sudo chmod 755 /etc/init.d/jackboot`
 1. Edit `~/DSPi/jackstart.sh` <br/>
   Edit Line 7 of `jackstart.sh` ( `-dhw:CODEC` ) to match your soundcard (run `qjackctl` to figure out the name of your sound card) <br/>
   Honestly, you might have to experiment A LOT with this line.
 It has the biggest effect on your audio latency, which is the core of this entire project.
 You can use qjackctl to help fine-tune settings without busting a blood vessel in your forehead. <br/>